timothylidede/Notify/README.md

 # Notify

-Flutter App that orders a user's tasks for optimum productivity with local scheduled notifications
+Flutter App that orders a user's tasks for optimum productivity with local scheduled notifications.
+An advanced to-do list for both Android and IOS.

+# IDE

+* Android Studio

 # What I Learnt

 * flutter get storage package
 * flutter local notification package
 * flutter scheduled notification with zoned notification